 The sabre-tooths’ lair consists of a rocky alcove with a live fern and a dead tree sprouting from the top and an assortment of bones for decoration.
 The broken femur bone can be inserted into a sabre-tooth’s mouth as if it were gnawing on the morsel, but given how fragile those big teeth were, it’s unlikely that the real animal would risk such an activity.

 Though small, this is my favourite out of the three Playmobil Stone Age sets that I own.
-Two very good sabre-tooth cats and two very good early human figures for them to battle.
+Two very good sabre-toothed cats and two very good early human figures for them to battle.
 A great introductory set.

 And that really does wrap up my Playmobil reviews, at least for now.
 As with Dinosaurs, I hope this theme gets revisited eventually.
 A woolly rhino or a giant ground sloth would be sweet.
 In the mean time, you can still find a few prehistoric sets for sale at Playmobil.ca., and Amazon.com here.